Free Shipping on orders over US$39.99 +16308230407

 7. Make steam vents: Use a sharp knife to create several small slits or decorative designs on the top crust.
 This will allow steam to escape during baking.

-See also Are You Supposed To Season A Cast Iron Skillet
+See also How To Use A Hot Glue Skillet

 Pro tip: Placing a baking sheet or aluminum foil underneath the cast iron skillet can help catch any potential drips or spills during baking.